Ccolina03/Java-Reelection-Leader/README.md

 The following is my first ditributive system algorithm: Leader Election using Apache Zookeeper and Java.

-First Draft of Design looks like this:
+## First Draft of Design

-  -> 1. Create Zookeeper object --> 2 ADDITIONAL threads are created (event and IO thread) -> 2.
-Using zkCli to simulate having multiple nodes
+1. **Create Zookeeper Object**
+   - Two additional threads are created: event thread and IO thread.

+2. **Using zkCli to Simulate Multiple Nodes**

+3. **Node Leadership Election**
-	-> 3. Every nodes connected to Zookeper volunteers to become a leader in main, -> This is done by submitting its candidacy by adding a znode that represents itself under the election znode parents -> Tree format in Zookeeper:
+   - Every node connected to Zookeeper volunteers to become a leader.
+   - This is done by submitting its candidacy by adding a znode that represents itself under the election znode parent.

-				-> / (/ zNode parent global)/ -> One children (/election) / -> lots of chidren / (/election/c_1), etc /
+4. **Zookeeper Tree Format**
+   - Tree structure in Zookeeper:
+     ```
+     /              (znode parent global)
+     └── /election  (children)
+         └── /election/c_1, /election/c_2, etc.
+     ```
-			-> Zookeeper mantains gloabl order of addition (names according to addition) - Using this for my advantage :)
+   - Zookeeper maintains a global order of addition (names according to addition), which is used to determine leadership.

+5. **Leader Election Process**
-	-> 4. After all znodes copies added to /election, it would query the current children of the election parent ( which is in order of addition)
+   - After all znodes are added to `/election`, query the current children of the election parent (which are in order of addition).
-	-> 5. If first zNode in election is the smallest number then, this is the leader.
-Otherwise, we know it is not the the leader and now is waiting from instructions from elected leader
+   - The first znode in the election is the leader (smallest number).
+   - If a node is not the leader, it waits for instructions from the elected leader.

  Next steps to take: Finalize algorithm and incorporate Service Registry and Cluster Auto Healer with Zookeeper.